SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

 11. Open a new browser tab and navigate to your subaccount in the SAP BTP Cockpit.

 12. Create space in Cloud Foundry environment to control use of resources.
-A space sets the scope to fix the share of resources to be consumed by a particular subaccount within a Cloud Foundry organization.
 Therefore, **Enable Cloud Foundry**.

     ![Enable Cloud Foundry button](./images/10.png)